 - Attorneys review and present your claim information and supporting documentation to help you avoid potential claim pitfalls.

 - They intervene with workers’ compensation insurers and resolve claim issues on your behalf.

-- If an insurer denies your claim, attorneys handle your appeal process.
+- If an insurer denies your workers comp claim, attorneys handle your appeal process.

 - They work hard to recover the compensation you deserve.

-A dedicated lawyer understands how stressful it can be to file a claim and speak to insurance adjusters when you are recovering from an illness or injury.
-Let us show you how we can help you by scheduling a free case review.
+A dedicated lawyer understands how stressful it can be to file a claim and speak to insurance adjusters when recovering from an illness or injury.
+Let us show how we can help you by scheduling a free case review.